Best Botswana Safaris & Tours

 Buffalo are also prominent as are the associated predators, such as large prides of lion, that hunt them.
 In addition, Chobe is home to numerous antelope and other plains game as well as vast pods of hippo.
 The birdlife is spectacular so be sure to pack your binoculars.

-When it comes to accommodation the emphasis is on quality and luxury, while keeping the environmental impact to a minimum.
-Lodges are based in spectacular environments, where the simple but stylish buildings blend beautifully into the ecosystem in a way that is environmentally friendly and sustainable.
+When it comes to lodge accommodation the emphasis is on quality and luxury, while keeping the environmental impact to a minimum.
+Lodges are based in magnificent environments, where the simple but stylish 5-star buildings blend beautifully into the ecosystem in a way that is environmentally friendly and sustainable.

-The local guides are tremendous and their knowledge is extensive.
-Many live locally and have spent most of their life in the bush with the result that they are in tune with nature and the environments they work in.
+The local tour guides are tremendous and their knowledge is extensive.
+Many live locally and have spent most of their life in the bush with the result that they are in tune with nature, wildlife and the environments they work in.

-A number of lodges have a guide and a tracker on each vehicle, which adds enormous value for guests.
-The guide is there to offer background information on the area, its wildlife, birdlife and even the minuscule flora and fauna visitors might otherwise miss.
-The tracker, meanwhile, keeps an eye out for spoor and other signs to determine the location of more elusive animals, such as lion, wild dog, hyena or civet.
+A number of 5-star lodges have a guide and a tracker on each vehicle, which adds enormous value for travelers.
+The tour guide is there to offer background information on the area, its wildlife, birdlife and even the minuscule flora and fauna visitors might otherwise miss.
+The tracker, meanwhile, keeps an eye out for spoor and other signs to determine the location of more elusive African wildlife, such as lion, wild dog, hyena or civet.

 Moremi Game Reserve, and its adjoining private land concessions in the Okavango, provide the perfect environment to see endangered wild dogs in their natural habitat, but Botswana has a number of other rare species ,which can be seen on safari including the black-maned Kalahari lion, sitatunga, puku and red lechwe antelope, brown hyena, the African skimmer and aardvark.